bids-apps/tracula/README.md

 - **participant**: Tract reconstruction

+    Runs `recon-all` if not already available.
-    Performs the three steps (prep, bedp, path) of Tracula's `trac-all`, reconstructing major fiber tracts form Freesurfer outputs and DWI raw data.
+    Subsequently, performs the three steps (prep, bedp, path) of Tracula's `trac-all`, reconstructing major fiber tracts form Freesurfer outputs and DWI raw data.
     All data is written into `{output_dir}`.